ADVANTECH-Corp/WISE-3200/README.md

 # Usage

-You can generate the image for WISE-3200 by the following steps.
+You can generate the WISE-3200 image and upgrade the firmware by following these steps.

 ## Get BSP
+Obtain the BSP in your Ubuntu environment.
 ```
 $ cd /home/{user}/share
 $ git clone https://github.com/ADVANTECH-Corp/WISE-3200.git